Skip to main content

 For people in high-income countries, measles seems like a disease from the past, thanks to the measles, mumps and rubella vaccine that is routinely administered during pediatric doctor’s visits.
 But measles remains a dire threat to children in low-income nations, with most deaths occurring in children under the age of 5.

-"The fact that any child dies from a vaccine-preventable disease like measles is frankly an outrage and a collective failure to protect the world's most vulnerable children," said Dr. Tedros Adhanom Ghebreyesus, Director-General of the World Health Organization.
-"To save lives, we must ensure everyone can benefit from vaccines — which means investing in immunization and quality health care as a right for all."
+"The fact that any child dies from a vaccine-preventable disease like measles is frankly an outrage and a collective failure to protect the world's most vulnerable children," World Health Organization Director-General Dr. Tedros Adhanom Ghebreyesus says.

 How do children miss out on the measles vaccine?